Reputasyon: Broadcast

 Reputasyon is not available in selected ABS-CBN Regional channels due to local version of TV Patrol on the same time slot.
 Instead they replay or taped broadcast the following day after the yesterdays episode, either morning or afternoon time slot pre-empty Anime or Korean programs.

+Reruns

+Reputasyon began first airing rerun on Jeepney TV from August 11 to November 14, 2025 replacing the rerun of Mundo Man ay Magunaw and was replaced by the rerun of Rosalka.